TheDigitalGarbologist/workflows-extension-template/README.md

 Find more documentation about installing and managing extension packages in [this section of the CARTO documentation](https://docs.carto.com/carto-user-manual/workflows/extension-packages).

-#####  ⚠️ Currently, Extension Packages are only supported in Workflows created for **BigQuery** and **Snowflake** connections.
+> Currently, Extension Packages are only supported in Workflows created for **BigQuery** and **Snowflake** connections.
+___

-Learn more about building, testing, and distributing extension packages for CARTO Workflows
+Learn more about building, testing, and distributing extension packages for CARTO Workflows in the following sections:

 ### 🧬 [Anatomy of an extension package](./doc/anatomy_of_an_extension.md)
 This document describes the different elements that are needed to build an extension package and how they relate to each other.